-It is the responsibility of the town with the most recent Privilege/Registration date to research and initiate action on potential duplicates.
-Because of Canvass, you may wish to wait until after initial CVR letters are sent to begin work on the duplicate list. ($\S9-21a(b)$).
+NOTE: It is the responsibility of the town with the most recent Privilege/Registration date to research and initiate action on potential duplicates.
+You may wish to wait until after the initial canvass CVR letters are sent out to begin work on the duplicate list (§9-21a(b)).